Viceland: United States

-The American version is operated by a joint venture with A&E Networks, (itself a stake owner of Vice Media) and originally replaced H2.
+The American Viceland channel operated as a joint venture with A&E Networks, (itself a stake owner of Vice Media) and originally replaced H2.

-A month after its initial launch, the U.S. version of the network announced a second slate of shows, including Traveling the Stars: Action Bronson and Friends Watch 'Ancient Aliens'—a series in which Action Bronson watches episodes of Ancient Aliens with guests whilst smoking marijuana, Black Market— a series in which Michael K. Williams explores underground economies around the world, the U.S. premieres of Cyberwar and Dead Set on Life, Party Legends— a show about re-enactments of entertaining party stories, WOMAN— a series in which Gloria Steinam features the lives of different women around the world, and VICE Does America— which Abdullah Saeed and two Vice co-workers explore forgotten places of the world.
-In October 2016, the network launched a late-night talk show, Desus & Mero, hosted by Desus Nice and The Kid Mero.
+A month after its initial launch, Viceland announced a second slate of shows, including Traveling the Stars: Action Bronson and Friends Watch 'Ancient Aliens'—a series in which Action Bronson watches episodes of Ancient Aliens with guests whilst smoking marijuana, Black Market— a series in which Michael K. Williams explores underground economies around the world, the U.S. premieres of Cyberwar and Dead Set on Life, Party Legends— a show about re-enactments of entertaining party stories, WOMAN— a series in which Gloria Steinam features the lives of different women around the world, and VICE Does America— which Abdullah Saeed and two Vice co-workers explore forgotten places of the world.
+In October 2016, Viceland launched a late-night talk show, Desus & Mero, hosted by Desus Nice and The Kid Mero.
 The program ran through June 2018, when it was cancelled after the duo signed with Showtime to host a rebooted version (which premiered in early-2019).

 In 2019, Viceland began to pivot its U.S. operations to include a larger focus on news programming: on February 29, the network launched Vice Live—a two-hour "variety show" aired Monday–Thursday nights from Vice's Brooklyn headquarters, which featured coverage of the day's trends, reports from Vice's international bureaus, guest appearances, as well as other freeform content.
 The show was cancelled on April 15.
 That month, Viceland also premiered Dark Side of the Ring, a documentary series on controversial events in professional wrestling.
 The series would become Viceland's highest-rated premiere, and was renewed for a second season.
 After HBO ended its partnership with Vice News, Vice News Tonight was subsequently picked up by Viceland.

-In February 2020, in the lead-up to the program's re-launch, the U.S. network was quietly renamed Vice TV.
+On December 2, 2019, Viceland was quietly renamed to Vice TV.